Skip to content

 )

-Verify that a forward pass works:
+Verify that a forward pass works for a couple of samples:

 (2, 64, 1)